-When you’re planning your move, consider doing it during workdays.
+When you’re planning your move locally, consider doing it during workdays.
 Moving companies are often the busiest on weekends, so, if you can, try to schedule your move for a weekday, as you may be able to get a better deal.
 However, that also means you may have to take time off from work.

 Additionally, many apartment complexes have rules about when moving trucks are allowed to be on the premises.
-If you’re moving into an apartment, you may be required to move during the week to avoid disrupting your neighbours on the weekends.
+If you’re moving into an apartment, you may be required to move during the week to avoid disrupting your neighbors on the weekends.